Grand Duchess Charlotte Bridge, Luxembourg

 Why You Should Visit:

-Iconic bridge of the city with a view of the valley that separates the upper town and the lower town.
+The iconic bridge of the city, with a view of the valley that separates the upper town and the lower town.

-It also offers the possibility of making some souvenir photos with monuments characteristic of the city.
+It also offers the possibility of taking some souvenir photos with monuments characteristic of the city.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Luxembourg.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.